mmorehea/NeuroMiner/README.md

 ![](Markdown_figures/prim_cellclass.png)![](Markdown_figures/varimp_cellclass.png)

-The overall error rate is much higher than with `Primary.Brain.Region` (around 11.72%).
-The interneuron error rate is at 15.5%.
+The overall error rate (shown as OOB in the plot) is higher than with `Primary.Brain.Region`.
+The interneuron error rate is the worst.
 One way to lower this (again) might be to try a better sampling approach.
 The important variables here are different than for `Primary.Brain.Region`.
 Variables such as `PathDistance`, `EucDistance`, and `Terminal_degree` are important in classifying `Primary.Cell.Class`.
 The pie charts below